 Practice Drills to Help Cut Down on Slicing

-Get a Perfect Driver that Works for You
+1. Get a Suitable Driver that Works for You

 1st Step: Backward Loop-Swing